Carey Price: Later years, Masterton Trophy and health struggles (2021–present)

 With the arrival of the Seattle Kraken as the NHL's 32nd team, the 2021 NHL expansion draft was scheduled.
 As each team was only allowed to protect one goaltender and Price had a contractual guarantee of protection in such situations, it was widely assumed that the Kraken would select Price's backup Jake Allen based on his strong performance in the previous season and economical contract.
 Price proposed to waive his no-movement clause so the Canadiens could instead protect Allen, with the team calculating that the Kraken would opt not to take Price's contract due to its cap hit and duration.
 Ultimately, the Kraken declined the opportunity to select Price, and selected defenceman Cale Fleury from the Canadiens instead.
 The Athletic remarked afterward that "now that Seattle has taken a pass, the reality that Price will play his entire career in a Canadiens uniform seems impossible to refute."

-Price underwent knee surgery in July 2021 and was initially expected to be ready to begin the season on October 13.
+Price underwent surgery for a torn meniscus in July 2021.
+When doctors opened up his knee, they discovered the cartilage on his femur was almost completely gone due to a combination of ordinary wear and tear and repeated trauma, resulting in that joint being almost bone-on-bone.
+Despite this, Price was initially expected to be ready to begin the season on October 13.
 However, on October 7, it was announced by the Canadiens that Price would be entering the NHL/NHLPA Player Assistance Program, established to help NHL players and their families deal with substance abuse, mental health, and other personal challenges.
 On November 9, Price rejoined his Canadiens teammates and went on to release a statement explaining his leave, revealing that he decided to enter a residential treatment facility for substance abuse following "years of neglecting [his] own mental health".